coyoteJohn/DAP-SQL/README.md

 ### 3.2
 - filtering - an exploration of the where clause
 - sorting - an exploration of the order by clause

+### Section 4 - Medicare drug pricing

+These files are in the section 4 folder.